mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 # MARSS and Ancestry of Ethnic Origin Certification Scenarios – Ed-Fi API Resources
-*Note: Several MARSS resources are related to the new MCCC collection.
-These resources are repeated within the two sections in the Word version of this documentation.
-In this markdown document, those resource sections merely link to the appropriate sections within the MCCC certification scenarios.*
+*Note: Several MARSS resources are related to the MCCC collection.
+As a result, in this markdown document, those resource sections are also listed here, and link to the appropriate sections within the MCCC certification scenarios.*

 ## Resource: Students